Ulefoss

-Ulefoss is the administrative centre of Nome municipality in Telemark, Norway, located near the border of Grenland.
-Its population is 2,699.
-It occupies both sides of Ulefoss falls on the river Eidselva.
+Ulefoss is the administrative centre of Nome Municipality in Telemark county, Norway.
+The village is located along the northwest shore of the large lake Norsjø.
+The village occupies both sides of Ulefoss falls on the river Eidselva, just before it flows into the lake Norsjø.
+The village of Helgja lies about 7 km to the southeast, the village of Bjervamoen lies about 10 km to the west, and the village of Gvarv lies about 13 km to the northwest (in Midt-Telemark Municipality).

+The 2.29 km2 village has a population (2022) of 2,302 and a population density of 1005 PD/km2.

 Ulefoss is one of Norway's oldest industrial communities, with sawmills operating from the 1400s, and mining and ironworks from the 1600s.
 It is still largely an industrial site, with a number of people employed in the iron foundry and mechanical industries.

-Ulefoss has primary school, lower secondary, and upper secondary school Søve.
+Ulefoss has primary school, lower secondary, and upper secondary school.
 A variety of shops and restaurants, a library and culture centre are also located here. Øvre Verket is a group of old workers' dwellings; today a culture and crafts exhibition.
+Holla Church is located in central Ulefoss and Romnes Church is located on the north side of the village.

 The newspaper Kanalen is published in Ulefoss.

 Iron foundry

 Ulefos Jernværk, an iron foundry located here, was established in 1657 and produced pig iron until 1877.
 Wood-burning stoves were important products until the 1950s.
 Hydroelectric power is now used for the melting and production of iron.
 From 1999 the foundry has been owned by the holding company Ulefos AS.